-Biohacking can appear to be a complex subject, and just for people seeking the ultimate performance physically or mentally, but in reality you should be doing it, even if you’re not trying to be “superhuman”.
+Biohacking can appear to be a complex subject, and just for people seeking the ultimate performance physically or mentally.
+But

 What is biohacking?
 It’s the short cut to transforming your health, fitness and mind using an evidence and science-based, pro-active approach, that radically improves your brain, body, energy levels and lifestyle in as short a time as possible.